Straight to content

 Raising awareness for waterbird and wetland conservation

 We encourage you to actively raise local awareness of waterbird and wetland conservation issues around the census by contributing to or publishing news items and articles in print and electronic media.
 Kindly share links to articles to [email protected], so we can help promote them.
 We also encourage you to use social media (Twitter, Instagram, or LinkedIn) to actively publicize the census and your findings.
 We encourage you to include the hashtags #WaterbirdsCount, #AWC, or #AsianWaterbirdCensus where possible and tag us on @WetlandsInt @EAAFP so we can help to share this widely too.
 For your posts in India, tag @WetlandsInt_SA and @BNHSIndia.

 Generating support for monitoring

 Through the global Waterbird Fund www.waterbird.fund, we can now receive dedicated funds to channel to our network to fill geographic gaps and strengthen local capacity to implement and monitor waterbirds, as well as remote wetlands that are not being regularly counted.
 We aim to target new funding sources to secure contributions to support our network, including conservation organizations, governments, birders, hunters, and their clubs and associations, foundations, as well as the public with an interest in waterbirds and the environment.
-Do consider promoting the fund and donating to help strengthen monitoring in the region.
+Do consider promoting the fund and donating to help strengthen monitoring in the country and region.

 Want to know more?